Are you looking for the best fish finder for kayaks?

 Yes, it comes with a GT20 transducer that offers CHIRP sonar and ClearVu dual beam sonar.

-Does it come with built-in GPS?
+Does it come with a built-in GPS?

 Yes, it comes with Quickdraw contours mapping that lets you mark waypoints and create maps on the go